5 Ways to Improve Your Memory

 This is another fun one for more visual people.
 This involves taking items you need to remember and visualizing them at various places along a route or path you take every day.

 This one has never worked that well for me honestly, but many people swear by it.
-If you needed to remember milk, eggs, bread, and potatoes for example, you might visualize yummy bread being served in the Italian restaurant, the yellow house might remind you of the yolk of the egg, you might see milk spilled on the floor of the convenience store and the kids on the playground might remind you of “little spuds” You get the idea.
+If you needed to remember milk, eggs, bread, and potatoes, you might visualize yummy bread being served in the Italian restaurant, the yellow house might remind you of the yolk of the egg, you might see milk spilled on the floor of the convenience store and the kids on the playground might remind you of “little spuds”

-Associating new things with established memories is supposed to make the new information easier to store and retrieve.
+Associating new things with established memories has been shown to make the new information easier to store and retrieve.

 More on Method of Loci